Get Started Now

 Learn more about the sample collection processes with the links below:

 USADA is committed to making sport safe, fair, and authentic at all levels of competition, through independent and comprehensive anti-doping programs.
 One key component of a successful anti-doping program is strategic drug testing, in accordance with the World Anti-Doping Code.
-USADA’s gold standard testing program utilizes in-competition testing and out-of-competition testing, which can occur at any time and any location.
-Athletes selected for testing may be required to provide urine, blood, or both.
-This applies to U.S. Olympic and Paralympic athletes, International and Masters Level athletes, and Junior athletes.
+USADA’s gold standard testing program utilizes in-competition testing at events and no advance notice out-of-competition testing, which can occur at any time and any location.
+Athletes selected for testing may be required to provide urine, blood, dried blood spot, or any combination of these sample types during a sample collection session.
+This applies to U.S. Olympic and Paralympic athletes, International-level athletes, as well as non-Olympic and Paralympic athletes.

 When do I get my results?